 There is currently no electricity in Matagua outside of a car battery, which is occasionally connected to a light bulb for night-time illumination.
 We are told there is a water source on a nearby mountainside with a tank that provides most of the village with water.

 The village is typical for this region.
 Staples of the diet are rice and beans.

 Honduras is the second poorest country in Central America, with a 68% literacy rate.
-There is little emphasis on or limited access to education.
-This is shown by the fact that 43% of Honduran children complete primary school, but only 30% complete secondary education and less than 10% attend university.
-Agriculture provides 34% of Honduran income, yet 70% of rural households are impoverished.
+There is little emphasis on and limited access to education.
+In Honduras, 43% of children complete primary school, 30% complete secondary education, and less than 10% attend university.
+Agriculture provides 34% of Honduran income and 70% of rural households are impoverished.
 The majority of Hondurans earn less than $2 a day.
 A quarter of Honduran children under the age of five are underweight, and 20% of the population suffers from malnutrition.